machinetranslate/machinetranslate.org/general/rule-based.md

 ---
+title: Rule-based machine translation
-description: Rule-based machine translation
+description: Rule-based approaches to machine translation
 ---

-# Rule-based machine translation

 **Rule-based machine translation** is a machine translation approach based on the linguistic information of the source and target languages.